Himesh Patel: After EastEnders

 Patel has been credited as a voice actor in two Doctor Who audio stories.
 He voiced Biotech Dendry in Day of the Vashta Nerada as well as Engineer and Ayrton Valencia in The Lifeboat and the Deathboat.

-He is credited as a producer for the 2017 feature film My Pure Land.
-In 2019, he made his film debut with his breakthrough role as Jack Malik in Yesterday (2019).
+In 2019, he made his film debut with his breakthrough role as Jack Malik in Danny Boyle's Yesterday (2019).
 He sings live throughout the film, covering various songs by The Beatles.

 He appeared in The Aeronauts (2019) alongside Felicity Jones and Eddie Redmayne.

 Patel was cast as Emery Staines in The Luminaries, a mini-series based on the 2013 book by Eleanor Catton.
 The plot of the TV series differs from the book.
 Patel appears on the 2019 Children in Need album.
 He sang the Killers' song, "All These Things That I've Done".
 According to an interview, Patel is working on his first original TV script with What Larks Productions.

 In 2019, Patel joined the cast of HBO Max limited series Station Eleven.
 In 2020, Patel appeared as Jordan Hatwal in the comedy series Avenue 5, starring Hugh Laurie.

 In 2020, Patel appeared in the film Tenet as Mahir, a fixer who initially helps Neil and the protagonist in their plot to steal the painting from the Oslo airport.
 Patel appears in the 2021 Netflix film Don't Look Up, portraying Phillip Kaj, the unscrupulous journalist dating the astronomer, Jennifer Lawrence's Kate Dibiasky, who is responsible for detecting the movie's comet.
 For his performance and along with the ensemble he received the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture nomination.

-In 2022, Patel made an end credits cameo in Enola Holmes 2 as Dr. John Watson.
+In 2022, Patel made an end credits cameo in Enola Holmes 2 as Dr. John Watson, a role he will reprise in a larger capacity for Enola Holmes 3.
+In 2023, he appeared in the Netflix film Good Grief.
+In 2024, Patel starred alongside Elizabeth Olsen and Alicia Vikander in The Assessment, and led the HBO satire The Franchise, which was cancelled after one season.

+He reunited with Christopher Nolan in the fantasy epic The Odyssey.

 Personal life

 Patel is a supporter of Tottenham Hotspur F.C.
-He became a father in December 2020 to a baby daughter.
+He became a father to a baby girl in December 2020.